AyrA/opb/README.md

 This application allows you to browse the pirate bay offline.

+## Downloading OPB

+Either Download from the master branch and just run it, or go to [the releases page](https://github.com/AyrA/opb/releases) to get the latest precompiled version

 ## How to Download Torrents

 OPB **does not** contains a torrent client.